MeetMangrove/playbook/how_to.md

 ### Handle our social media accounts

 Each member may create and post content on the social media accounts.
 All posts must serve the interest of the Mangrove community.
+In other words, there should be no personal projects unless it's in the spirit of Mangrove.

 Each post should be a discussion with at least one member of the community.
 When you get an approval from a MM, you can directly post on the accounts.